 This 66-acre park is located within Wagon Wheel Park on the west side of Coppell.
 The Nature Park is a natural habitat for hawks, coyotes, bobcats, and other animals which you can visit from Sunrise to Sunset daily.

 There are over five miles of trails to explore and Dogs are allowed but must be leashed.
-Other pets, bicycles and strollers are not allowed within the Nature Park as they will disrupt the ecological balance of the park.
+Other pets, bicycles, and strollers are not allowed within the Nature Park as they will disrupt the ecological balance of the park.

-Hope Park, Frisco
+Great fun for Little Kids at Hope Park, Frisco

-Hope park has a great layout for all ages and experiences.
-Awesome kids play areas, including a splash pad and spacious picnic areas with covered pavilions.
+Hope Park has a great layout for all ages and experiences and a very unique playground to try.
+Awesome kid’s play areas and fun things to do outside, including a splash pad and spacious picnic areas with covered pavilions.

 We do recommend calling ahead to ensure they are open and have fruit available to pick.

 You’ll visit 600 acres of preserved wilderness and explore nine miles of hiking trails, butterfly gardens native-plant nurseries, as well as wild mammals, birds, and reptiles.

 To travel a little further, we have 15 Outdoor Spots to explore close to DFW for you to choose from